The Difficulty of Change and How to Overcome It

 Trust – One thing that too many leaders fail to do is establish real trust.
 However, developing and fostering trust with workers provides the leader with a strategic opportunity.
 Of course, in my opinion, the best way to establish and foster trust is to be open and honest and to share information.
 Basically, leaders need to keep their people informed.

 Achieving successful change requires so much more than merely spouting off commands and expecting your people to follow.
 Sure, some workers will go along with that tactic for a while, but reluctance, resistance, and even abandonment are all things that a leader is begging for when they do not approach change both strategically and mindfully.
 Information is king.
-When initiating a change, tell you people what will change, tell your people what will not change, and keep your people informed.
-This will help overcome fear, build trust and foster belief and commitment to the change itself.
+When initiating a change, tell your people what will change, tell your people what will not change, and keep your people informed.
+This will help overcome fear, build trust, and foster belief and commitment to the change itself.
 Match this with something such as Validation Exchange, and your odds for success are greatly increased.

 In the near future, I will write about some step-by-step actions that can be taken to help in the change process.
 Stay tuned!